 Adding In-App Purchase to your iOS and OS X Applications

 In-App Purchase allows you to sell additional features and functionality from within your iOS apps and OS X apps.
 If you wish to offer In-App Purchase in your applications, you must complete several steps before you can do it.
 This document provides step-by-step instructions for setting up and testing In-App Purchase.
 It also answers common questions about In-App Purchase.
-The "Contracts, Tax, and Banking Information" section describes all the financial documents that must be completed.
+The "Agreements, Tax, and Banking Information" section describes all the financial documents that must be completed.
 The "Certificates, Identifiers & Profiles" and "iTunes Connect" sections indicate the steps to be respectively done in the Certificates, Identifiers & Profiles section of Member Center and iTunes Connect.
 The "What's Next" section shows how to test In-App Purchase.
 The "Update Your App for Ask to Buy" section describes how to support the Ask to Buy feature.

 This document does not cover how to implement In-App Purchase in your applications.
 Read the In-App Purchase Programming Guide for detailed information about implementing In-App Purchase in your applications.

-Contracts, Tax, and Banking Information
+Agreements, Tax, and Banking Information

 You must complete the following steps before you can support In-App Purchase in your applications: